hakansa00219/hakansa00219/README.md

 Hello!
 I'm a software engineer with 7 years of experience in Unity and C#.
 Specialized in Gaming, XR, Multiplayer, and Simulation projects with a background in Electrical Engineering and R&D in IoT.
 Passionate about game development and modular systems.

 - 🔭 I’m currently working on [QR Code Generator](https://github.com/hakansa00219/QRGenerator) project and [Retribution (Game Jam Project)](https://github.com/hakansa00219/Retribution).
-- 🌱 I’m currently learning DOTS, Shaders, Unreal Engine, C++, Cyber Security.
+- 🌱 I’m currently learning DOTS, Shaders.

 ### 🌐 Projects